boardflare/website/pages/apps/excel/hugging-face.md

 💻 Option to inference locally.<br>
 🚀 Fast way to test or operationalize your model.<br>

-## Demo Workbook
+## Demo

 Download a copy of the [demo workbook](https://whistlernetworks.sharepoint.com/:x:/s/Boardflare/EZqMLW_bjpFKudG65wSJzt0B5Ft_DI2AfjZdOFwT0JMwFg?e=dNPbsT) to see the functions in action.
 You'll need to put your hf_token on the ReadMe sheet to use the serverless API inference.

 ## Functions

 As outlined below, the Gradio function uses a repeating parameter function signature to enable it to pass an arbitrary data payload.
 All other functions are designed around Transformers pipeline tasks such as translation, summarization, etc. regardless of whether inferencing is local or via API (serverless or dedicated).
-We have initially supported the most common parameters for each task, and may add more in the future.
+We have initially supported a small subset of Transformers tasks, with the most common parameters for each.

 ### Gradio